-Welcome to our new West Midland based Metal Detecting Website, setup for responsible enthusiasts, who enjoy discovering their local history.
+Welcome to our new West Bromwich based Metal Detecting Club Website, Our club was setup for responsible enthusiasts, who enjoy discovering their local history.
 We strongly encourage searchers to follow the UK legislation and gain annual insurance, information about this can be found in the metal detecting links below.

-Our Forum is now open, Newbies and enthusiasts welcome, just click the above forum link to register as we enjoy seeing new detectorists join our community, If you would like to join the club and support the clubs activities our online membership form can be found in the Membership link.
+Join our club and enjoy our exclusive members forum, Newbies and expert enthusiasts are welcome throughout the united kingdom, just click the above forum link and follow the registration link to register, If you thinking of joining our club to support the clubs activities our online membership application form can be found in the Membership link above.

 We would like to welcome detectorists and historians alike to our new website and forum which is perfect for novices as well as experienced detectorists and is easy to join.
 So why not explore the Midland Metal Detecting Members forum and find out more about what we do.
 Where you can share photos of what you have found and detecting stories you may have.
 Based in the heart of the West Midlands the club will endever to cover the Midland region of the UK, Counties of West Midlands, Staffordshire, Shropshire, Herefordshire, Worcestershire and Warwickshire.